 (E.T.A.
 Hoffmann, The Devil’s Elixir)

-This is how the Genius of Fascism felt when his environment changed after the Second World War.
+This is how the Genius of Fascism felt when their environment changed after the Second World War.
 The Genius of Fascism was a towering bronze statue of a young Roman male making the fascist salute.
-He was standing in the EUR: a new district in Rome that was built as a showpiece of fascist urban planning.
+They were standing in the EUR: a new district in Rome that was built as a showpiece of fascist urban planning.
 Surrounded by rationalist palaces, with their rigid arches and columns, the Genius felt at home.

-But after the Second World War, his surroundings turned hostile: the neighbourhood came to include the offices of the new democratic government.
-Faced with rejection for his fascist appearance, the Genius needed to protect himself: he needed to become his own double.
-In order to change his identity, he started wearing cesti: ancient Roman boxing gloves.
-From then on, he bore the name Genius of Sport.
+But after the Second World War, their surroundings turned hostile: the neighbourhood came to include the offices of the new democratic government.
+Faced with rejection for their fascist appearance, the Genius needed to protect themselves: they needed to become their own double.
+In order to change their identity, they started wearing cesti: ancient Roman boxing gloves.
+From then on, they bore the name Genius of Sport.

-Changing his identity to a boxer saved the Genius from destruction.
-But in repressing his violent drives, he simply displayed them in a different way.
+Changing their identity to a boxer saved the Genius from destruction.
+But in repressing their violent drives, they simply displayed them in a different way.
 Roman boxing was an extremely violent sport.
 The cestus was made of metal: instead of softening the punch, it increased its impact.
 Under the fascist regime of Benito Mussolini, boxing was given a new impetus.
 The regime saw the sport as a tool for creating strong citizens who would be ready for war.
 It was therefore intensely encouraged among the population.

-Instead of emancipating himself from his ghosts, the Genius kept on conjuring them up.
-He continued to show his fascist nature.
+Instead of emancipating themselves from their ghosts, the Genius kept on conjuring them up.
+They continued to show their fascist nature.
 Freud called this behaviour ‘repetition compulsion’.
 He observed that his patients tended to repeat traumatic experiences that they had repressed and forgotten.
 Instead of remembering the experience, they would unconsciously act it out in the present.